jvkiran/testrepo/src/data/pages/terms-launch.md

 To fulfil the contract, we have contracted data processors to process your personal data on our behalf for the given purposes herein.
 The personal data you provide may be processed outside Singapore in accordance with applicable data protection law(s).

 (a) Data processor CoinList:
-Our data processor CoinList Capital LLC, 850 Montgomery Street, Suite 350, San Francisco, CA 94133 (“**CoinList**”), is processing personal data on our behalf including for customer identification, anti-money-laundry, accreditation, and contribution purposes.
+Our data processor CoinList Services LLC, 850 Montgomery Street, Suite 350, San Francisco, CA 94133 (“**CoinList**”), is processing personal data on our behalf including for customer identification, anti-money-laundry, accreditation, and contribution purposes.

 For further information, please see [Terms of Service](https://coinlist.co/terms) and [Privacy Policy](https://coinlist.co/privacy) of CoinList.